Best tool for X · Sales outreach

 Where this decision sits in the AI-for-Sales system

-- Finish lead generation and qualification before choosing outreach lane.
+- Finish lead generation and qualification before choosing outreach path.

-- Run one outreach lane for 14 days with fixed goals and stop rules.
+- Run one outreach path for 14 days with fixed goals and stop rules.

 - Pass all no-reply and objection states into follow-up tool selection.